AasmundN/mac-unit/README.md

     - **src** - Simulation code, transistor design of circuits, and model parameters used.

  ## Running Verilog Code
- The Verilog code can be run in Active-HDL or VS Code.
+ The Verilog code can be run in Active-HDL or VS Code using Icarus Verilog.
 Begin with cloning the repository do your desired directory:
  ```
 git clone https://github.com/AasmundN/mac-unit.git
 ```